jwcalder/GraphLearning/README.md

 python cmodules/cgraphpy_setup.py build_ext --inplace
 ```

+This requires a C code compiler in your path.
+Only the algorithms VolumeMBO, pLaplace, and NearestNeighbor use C code acceleration.
+If you do not plan to use these algorithms, you can skip compiling the C code.

 ## Getting started with basic experiments

 A basic experiment comparing Laplace learning/Label propagation to Poisson learning on MNIST can be run with the commands below.